xwmtp/XWillMarkTheBot/README.md

 ## Installation
-You need Python 3.7 to run the bot.
-The bot was created on Windows and has not been tested on any other platform.
+You need at least Python 3.7 to run the bot.
+The bot was created for **Windows** and has not been tested on any other platform.

-1. Get [Python 3.7](https://www.python.org/downloads/release/python-370/) or [Miniconda3](https://docs.conda.io/en/latest/miniconda.html).
-The chatbot might run on older versions as well, but I did not test this and used newer Python features.
+1. Get [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) (with at least Python 3.7).
+If you use your own Python installation, you might have to install packages to make it work.
 2. You need a Twitch account for the bot to send messages.
 Make one if you don't have one.
 Don't forget to make the account a mod or vip in your chat so it can send messages fast.
 3. Generate an **OAuth** token for the bot account, which can be done [here](https://twitchapps.com/tmi/).
 Don't share this token!
 4. Download the program (in releases?) and unzip the folder wherever you want on your computer.